Recovering from Coercive Control

 - Identity impact: Doesn't just hurt you—it makes you doubt who you are

-- Isolation from self: You lose connection not just to others, but to your own inner knowing
+- Isolation from self: You lose connection not just to others, but to your own judgment

 Understanding Coercive Control in Religious Groups

 Religious systems and high-control groups add another layer: they claim divine authority.
-When control is framed as God's will, spiritual growth, or the path to salvation, questioning becomes not just difficult but "sinful" or "faithless."
+When leaders frame control as God's will, spiritual growth, or the path to salvation, questioning becomes not merely difficult but "sinful" or "faithless."
+This exploits your need for spiritual community and belonging.

 - Thought control: Dictating beliefs, forbidding questions, punishing doubt